Jory SanduskyJory Sandusky, CPWA®, AIF®Wealth Advisor

 A graduate of California State University Long Beach, Jory earned a B.S. in Finance, Real Estate and Law.
 He also holds the Certified Private Wealth Advisor® (CPWA®) designation from the Investments and Wealth Institute after studying at the Yale School of Management.
 Additionally, he holds the designation of an Accredited Investment Fiduciary® (AIF®) and FINRA Series 7 and 66 securities licenses.

-Jory grew up in the Bay Area, and he and his husband live in San Francisco, not far from family.
-In his free time, he enjoys yoga, being outdoors, attending local theatre, the San Francisco Symphony and exploring the wine country.
+Jory grew up in the Bay Area, and he and his husband now live in the Hollywood Hills in Los Angeles.
+In his free time, he enjoys yoga, being outdoors, global travel and is very plugged into the performing arts scene of Los Angeles.
 Jory also supports efforts in LGBTQ+ entrepreneurship.

 Investments & Wealth InstituteTM (The Institute) is the owner of the certification marks "CIMA," "Certified Investment Management Analyst," "CPWA," and "Certified Private Wealth Advisor."
 Use of CIMA, Certified Investment Management Analyst, CPWA, and/or Certified Private Wealth Advisor signifies that the user has successfully completed The Institute's initial and ongoing credentialing requirements for investment management professionals and/or wealth advisors.